SmylerMC/terramap/README.md

 If the map looks too pixelated, you can lower the tile scaling option in the config gui.
 Powers of two work best., but do not go lower than  0.125.

 ### Planned Features:
-* Choose wich type of enities you want to show
-* Waypoints, client and server side
 * Show all logged-in players, even if they are far away from you
+* Show Forge Essential Warps and JourneyMap waipoints on Terramap
+* Choose wich type of entities you want to display
 * I'm open to suggestions!